rflcnunes/kametickets/README.md

 KameTicket is a platform for managing and selling tickets for events.
 The platform allows users to explore a variety of events available in their cities, purchase tickets, and stay updated on the latest information about concerts, performances, and more.

+🚧 **In Development** 🚧: The project is currently in active development.
+We are working to add new features and enhance the user experience.
+Stay tuned for updates!

 ## Main Commands

 - `npm start` - Starts the application in production mode.